Actual Total Loss

 Comprehensive Insurance

-Covers non-collision events like theft, fire, flood, hail or falling objects.
-If your car is stolen and unrecoverable or severely damaged by a natural disaster, this coverage applies.
+Covers non-collision events like theft, fire, flood, hail, or falling objects.
+If your car's stolen and unrecoverable or severely damaged by a natural disaster, comprehensive coverage applies.
+Like collision coverage, comprehensive requires a deductible.

 car icon